-Connecting Using WebLogic Server in a Two-Tier Configuration
+Connecting to a Database Using WebLogic Server in a Two-Tier Configuration

 To make a two-tier connection from your application to an Oracle DBMS using WebLogic Server, complete the following procedure.
-For more information on connections, see "After Installing WebLogic jDriver for Oracle" on page 2-10.
+For more information on connections, see "Configuring a Connection Pool with WebLogic Server Software" on page 2-11.

-Load the WebLogic Server JDBC driver class, casting it to a java.sql.Driver object.
+1. Load the WebLogic Server JDBC driver class, casting it to a java.sql.Driver object.
 If you are using an XA driver, use the Datasource API, but not the java.sql.Driver API.
 For example: